 We found Barcelona very underwhelming.
 It was a nice city but somehow did nothing for us.
 We both felt a major travel disappointment here.
 It’s hard to describe other than meh.
 Food, drinks and weather were great, which made up for the other disappointments.
 Another place that I would probably not rush to get back to.

 Expectations are just that

-It doesn’t matter if you’re going somewhere because it’s on your bucket list or that you crave something different.
+It doesn’t matter if you’re going somewhere because it’s on your bucket list or if you crave something different.
 Each place has its plusses and minuses.
 What bothers me might not be important to others, while my amazing experience might differ significantly from someone else’s.

-As a travel blogger, I will always try to find something positive about every experience, but I will also make sure to be honest with myself and my readers when things don’t turn out as expected.
+As a travel blogger, I will always try to find something positive about every experience, but I will also make sure, to be honest with myself and my readers when things don’t turn out as expected.
 There needs to be a balance of opinions so the readers can draw their own conclusions.